mishoo/UglifyJS/README.md

 - `unsafe_proto` (default: false) -- optimize expressions like
   `Array.prototype.slice.call(a)` into `[].slice.call(a)`

+- `unsafe_regexp` (default: false) -- enable substitutions of variables with `RegExp` values the same way as if they are constants.

 - `conditionals` -- apply optimizations for `if`-s and conditional
   expressions